 Future events could result in issues or delays in further ramping our products and expanding production output at our existing and future operating lines.
 In order to achieve our volume and the anticipated ramp in production of our products, we must continue to sustain and ramp significant production at our existing production lines.
 We are not currently employing a full degree of automation in the manufacturing processes for our products.
 If we are unable to maintain production at our facilities, ramp output additionally over time as needed, and do so cost-effectively, or if we are unable to attract, hire and retain, as we have been unable to do recently, a substantial number of highly skilled personnel, our ability to supply our products could be negatively impacted, which could adversely affect our brand and harm our business, prospects, financial condition and operating results.
-See "-We will require substantial additional financing to fund our operations and complete the development and commercialization of the process technologies that produce each of our products or new aspects of our existing process technologies that produce each of our products, and we may not be able to obtain such financing on favorable terms, or at all."
+See "-We will require substantial additional financing to fund our operations and complete the development and commercialization of the process technologies that produce each of our products, and we may not be able to obtain such financing on favorable terms, or at all."